behnamazimi/visnap/README.md

 npx visnap test
 ```

-The init command installs visnap and required adapters locally in your project.
+The init command installs @visnap/cli and required adapters locally in your project.

 ## Development